zaun/entity-sprite-engine/docs/entity.md

 -- Work with components
 print("Component count:", e.components.count)

+-- Work with tags
+e:add_tag("player")
+e:add_tag("hero")
+print("Has player tag:", e:has_tag("player"))
 ```

 ---

 ## Global Entity Table

 The `Entity` table is a global table created by the engine during initialization.
-It provides a constructor for creating new entity objects.
+It provides a constructor for creating new entity objects and static methods for finding entities.

 ---